Alessandro Visone

-Alessandro Visone (born 27 January 1987) is an Italian footballer who plays for ASD Anzio Calcio 1924.
+Alessandro Visone (born 27 January 1987) is an Italian footballer.

 Biography

-early career
+Early career

-Born in Novi Ligure, in the Province of Alessandria, Piedmont.
-Visone spent his early career in Serie D teams: Aprilia and Rome teams Astrea and Ostia Mare Lidocalcio.
+Born in Novi Ligure, in the Province of Alessandria, Piedmont, Visone spent his early career in Serie D teams: Aprilia and Rome teams Astrea and Ostia Mare Lidocalcio.

 Lega Pro teams

 In July 2007 he was signed by Massese and on 4 January 2008 he was signed by Pescara.
 After no appearances, he was signed by Barletta. and in October left for Serie D team Arrone.
 In mid-2009 he was signed by Prima Divisione team Arezzo and in January 2010 loaned to Colligiana.
 After the bankrupt of Arezzo, he joined Ravenna in 1-year contract.
 He played 4 times in the league and played once in the cup.
 On 10 January 2011 he was exchanged with Sergio Carnesalini.

 In July 2011 he was signed by Serie A team Parma and farmed to Vigor Lamezia on 24 July.
 The club did not announce it was a loan or a co-ownership deal.